dexterklui/notes/Computer/WebDev/JavaScript/js-basics.md

 The keyword `void` represents and can be tested against both `null` and `undefined`.

+# Data Structure

+- `Map`
+  - any data type can be used as key
+  - Iterable
+- `WeakMap`:
+  - Only allow objects as key
+  - Keys are stored weakly, i.e. even if an object is used as a key for a WeakMap, when there's no more reference to it, it is still eligible for garbage collection.
+So it is useful for associating data with an object that may be destroyed, like a **DOM node**.
+  - Non-iterable
+  - Doesn't have a `size` property that returns the number of key-value pairs, because it can change on garbage collection
+  - Have additional garbage collection overhead performance-wise
+  - `new WeakMap<key, value>([iterable])`;

 # Hoisting

 **_Hoisting_** is JavaScript's default behaviour of moving all declarations to